Research

 While the LGBT community is often referred to as a monolith, research suggests that it may be separate subgroups under one umbrella.
 Linked fate is the sense that what happens to one member of a group will affect all other group members with consequences for political behaviors.
 While research on racial identity groups suggests that members often feel a sense of linked fate with other group members, but this research has not been generalized or explored in the LGBT community.
 This study empirically explores whether there is a sense of linked fate in the LGBT community using a mixed-methods approach to analyze data from an online survey.
 We also explore whether a sense of linked fate is associated with group-based policy preferences.
 Findings suggest that LGBT people do feel a sense of linked fate with other LGBT people despite differences that exist within the subgroups.
 The qualitative results suggests that LGBT people’s sense of linked fate is rooted in both societal ostracization and a sense of belonging in the LGBT community.
 This study also suggests that a sense of linked fate through LGBT identity may influence group-based policy preferences.
 These results argue for the importance of studying the LGBT community as an identity group in political behavior while acknowledging distinctions between subgroups

-Hales, Kay.
-Under Review.
+Hales, K. Forthcoming.
 “A Qualitative Approach to Understanding LGBT People’s Sense of Linked Fate.”

 How do LGBT people experience, conceptualize, and understand linked fate?
 The literature has primarily focused, both methodologically and theoretically, on Black Americans’ sense of linked fate, leaving a gap in our understanding of LGBT people’s sense of linked fate.
 Using reflexive phenomenological thematic analysis on data collected in 2023 from semi-structured interviews with 15 self-identifying LGBT people, three broad themes were identified: Contextualization, Belonging, and Utility.
 The results suggest that LGBT people’s sense of linked fate is rooted in their unique, shared experiences of social, political, and cultural stigmatization and exclusion, and their sense of belonging in the LGBT community.
 The results offer insights into how LGBT people’s political behavior may be driven by communal perspectives and feelings, and the role of LGBT people’s historic and contemporary experiences of ostracism shape LGBT people’s social cognition and behaviors.
 Findings have implications for LGBT people’s political activism and ability to collectively respond to social and political attacks on LGBT people’s rights.

-Riggle, Ellen, Clements, Zakary, Hales, Kay, & Galup, Paz.
-Under Review.
+Riggle, E, Clements, Z, Hales, K, & Galup, P. Under Review.
 “Contextualizing personal pronoun use in the LGBTQ community: They, She, He.”

 The present study explores personal pronoun use by LGBTQ people.
 There has been a significant rise in discourse related to the use of pronouns, specifically when different from pronouns assigned at birth, including legislation mandating acceptable pronoun use in K-12 schools.
 However, there is little empirical exploration of pronoun use and the contextual factors (including when and around whom) influencing pronoun usage.
 LGBTQ+ participants (N = 301) were recruited to complete an online survey answering questions related to their pronoun fit, usage, and comfort and feelings of safety.
 Results suggest for most participants their pronouns fit most of the time, especially for those who use binary (i.e., exclusively she/her or he/him) pronouns.
 Those who use the pronouns they were assigned at birth (Assigned He/She) felt fewer negative emotions and more happiness compared to those who use different pronouns than assigned at birth (i.e., affirmed pronouns; Affirmed She/He) or use the pronoun They exclusively or in combination with She and/or He (They+).
 Participants using They+ pronouns were least likely to have their correct pronouns used and least comfortable sharing their pronouns or correcting others using the wrong pronouns.
 Those who used Affirmed She/He pronouns were more likely to be hypervigilant around people perceived as conservative or religious.
 This study provides a nuanced understanding of the contextual factors impacting pronoun use.
 Implications include suggestions for reducing distress, particularly for individuals who use pronouns not assigned at birth, and clinical recommendations regarding the importance of amplifying authentic expression through pronoun usage.

-Masterson, James, Wu, Jingwen, and Hales, Kay.
-Under review.
+Masterson, J, Wu, J, and Hales, K. Under review.
 “The Past and Future: Partisanship and Economic Evaluations of Presidential Elections.”

 Evaluating incumbent performance at the polls is crucial for democratic accountability, with retrospective and prospective voting theories long debated in the literature.
 This paper argues that voters are more likely to use retrospective cues when choosing a candidate if there is a clear incumbent, while prospective cues become more influential when no clear incumbent is running, particularly after an 8-year presidential term.
 The study examines U.S. presidential elections from 2004 to 2016 using ANES datasets, demonstrating that voters consistently apply retrospective voting.
 However, retrospective cues have a significantly greater impact on voting decisions when an incumbent is seeking reelection.
 Our findings indicate that voters attribute successes and failures directly to the incumbent, making past performance a stronger determinant of vote choice in elections with a clear incumbent.
 This analysis underscores the importance of incumbent performance in shaping electoral outcomes and provides insights into voter behavior under varying electoral circumstances.